 The Key to Uncurling

-- The key to getting your hedgehog to uncurl is getting it to relax.
+- The key to getting your hedgehog to uncurl is getting them to relax.

 - When hedgehogs are scared or nervous their primary form of defense, or protection, is to ball up and “hide”.